 The McCarthyite meltdown

-An on-air freakout from a progressive media outlet captures how Russiagate, Syria dirty war propaganda duped left-leaning media.
+An on-air freakout from a progressive media outlet captures the power of Russiagate and Syria dirty war propaganda.

 On a recent episode of The Young Turks, the self-described "Home of Progressives", hosts Cenk Uygur and Ana Kasparian disparaged me in a McCarthyite rant.
 The apparent trigger was a mocking comment that I had tweeted at Uygur, in which I described a recent post of his about Israel-Palestine as "the worst tweet of all time."
 (I'm standing by that.)